starwisp/Civizard-tileset-archeology/README.md

 <b>Game shows a sequential number of tiles in no$psx</b>

 #### 6.3.
 Uncovering the fog of war/game map.
-While searching through no$psx savestates of Civizard for clues to the tiles and how to apply the principles of 6.1. [vervalkon](https://github.com/vervalkon) made a nice discovery.
+While searching through no$psx savestates of Civizard for clues to the tiles and how to apply the principles of 6.1. [vervalkon](https://github.com/vervalkon) made a discovery.
 Somewhere around the 0x1FEC60 range onwards there is an array of bytes that determine the fog of war.
 00 appears to be unseen, and that small bubble is the visibility map in the beginning of a new map/game.

 ![visibility bubble at start of a new game](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/d2dc7a4d-432d-4c44-9fc8-2bde92cd3f34)
 <b>Visibility bubble at start of a new game</b>